-During the wintertime, using a metal garbage can or barrel in your hole-in-the ground cellar helps keep water out.
+During winter, using a metal garbage can or barrel in your hole-in-the ground cellar helps keep water out.

 - Dig a hole slightly larger than the diameter of the garbage can and deep enough so that the can’s lid will sit 4 inches above the soil level.

 - Heap earth around the circumference, add straw inside the can with the crops, and cover the lid with straw or mulch and a sheet of plastic to keep everything dry.